arialdomartini/api-design-guidelines/docs/media-types.md

 Accept: application/json,application/xml
 ```

+It the server cannot match any of the media types, it should return `406 Not Acceptable`.

 The list of default media type is available on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values).

 Services are generally required to support at least `application/json`.
 All other media types are supported based on the specific business or technical needs.